 Yes, if you violate policy outside of Boulder County we can still be notified, from either another academic institution or police.
 If notified, our office has a duty to review the case and follow the same process we would if the case occurred in Boulder County.

 Your parent/guardian will get a notice about an incident if you are under 21 and found responsible for an alcohol or drug violation.
 If you sign a release of information and specify that we can talk to your parent we will, but without a release we can not divulge specific information about your case.

 We want to meet with all parties involved so we can get a better understanding of an incident.
-We will consider several factors, including our amnesty provision and your involvement in the incident, before determining whether or not to find you responsible for violating a policy.
+We will consider several factors, including our Amnesty Provision and your involvement in the incident, before determining whether or not to find you responsible for violating a policy.

 Sometimes a room is contacted for a policy violation and no one answers the door, in this case we will have the room owners come in and try to determine who may have been in the space.
-It helps if you can come in and let us know what you were doing at the time of the alleged incident.
+It helps if you can come in and let us know what you were doing at the time of the reported incident.